-Robert Hall reflects on the visit by Swedish lighting manufacturers Konstsmide to his garden centre in Sutton Coldfield, to see their Christmas products on display in store and online.
+Robert Hall reflects on a visit by leading Swedish lighting manufacturers Konstsmide to our garden centre in Sutton Coldfield.
+Here they saw their Christmas products on display both in the store and online.

-Recently the GardenSite Christmas showsite in Sutton Coldfield, Birmingham, was visited by several very important visitors from Konstsmide lighting, including Jonas Johansson (Director) and Toni Josifovski (Product Manager of Outdoor and Garden Lighting).
+Recently the GardenSite Christmas show site in Sutton Coldfield, Birmingham, was visited by several very important visitors from Konstsmide lighting, including Jonas Johansson (Director) and Toni Josifovski (Product Manager of Outdoor and Garden Lighting).

-During the visit Jonas Johansson described how 'the packaging that customers encounter in store is something we are very particular about.
-It needs to be robust, distinctive and uniform, instantly recognisable and giving our products long term protection'.
+During the visit, Jonas Johansson described how 'the packaging that customers encounter in store is something we are very particular about.
+It needs to be robust, distinctive and uniform, instantly recognisable and giving our products long-term protection'.

 Most of their products are produced in mainland China where the company has been manufacturing since 1980.
 It has a global turnover of 500million SEK (£44m) and employs 170 people.